 Congress was able to avert a disaster for construction jobs and a Federal Highway Administration shutdown.
 This week’s wrangling to get that far was only a taste of what’s to come.

 Before the House and the Senate can pass a long-term transportation bill, lawmakers will have to overcome differences over how much to spend, how many years to fund and how to pay for somewhere between $109 billion and $260 billion for highways, bridges and transit.

 Waiting in the wings is a diverse coalition of interests that includes the U.S. Chamber of Commerce, retailers such as JC Penney Co.
-(JCP) and Home Depot Inc. (HD), the construction industry and the Laborers’ International Union of North America.
+(JCP:US) and Home Depot Inc. (HD:US), the construction industry and the Laborers’ International Union of North America.

 “A program that has traditionally enjoyed strong bipartisan support is being used as a means to advance political instead of policy objectives,” Peter Ruane, president and chief executive officer of the American Road and Transportation Builders Association, and Stephen Sandherr, chief executive officer of Associated General Contractors of America, said in a statement.

 House and Senate lawmakers voted yesterday to extend U.S. highway programs through June 30, averting for the next three months a shutdown of construction projects and the furlough of 3,500 federal-government workers.
 President Barack Obama signed the legislation into law today, Josh Earnest, a White House spokesman, said in a statement.
 That headed off the lapse of federal highway programs tomorrow.